Birdwatching in the Tokyo Area

 These swampy areas offer perfect cover for America Bullfrog and also Red-eared Slider turtles – both alien species.
 The former can often be heard calling in the spring or summer months – a call not to be confused with the booming of a Eurasian Bittern -- and both the frog and the turtle haul themselves out and sun themselves on a warm day.

-In the winter, this same habitat attracts Common Snipe, Eastern Water Rail (Brown-eared Rail), Common Reed, Rustic, Black-faced and Meadow buntings, and maybe a Ruddy-breasted Crake, Wryneck or a Long-tailed Rosefinch or two.
-Common Kingfishers an often be seen perched on boats or bamboo poles sticking out of the water.
+In the winter, this same habitat attracts Common Snipe, Eastern Water Rail (Brown-eared Rail), Common Reed, Rustic, Masked and Meadow buntings, and maybe a Ruddy-breasted Crake, Wryneck or a Long-tailed Rosefinch or two.
+Common Kingfisher can often be seen perched on boats or bamboo poles sticking out of the water.

 During spring or autumn, and especially around the time of typhoons, this lake is worth checking for marsh terns: Whiskered Tern and White-winged Black Tern are possible, and Common Tern or Little Tern are also around.